rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/secrets.md

     :::tip

-    You can add multiple key value pairs to the secret by copying and pasting.
+    You can add multiple key-value pairs to the secret by copying and pasting.

     :::